Kristina01111000/Drws_site/README.md

 - If he gets a tiktok add it to the emails
 - Set up a different campaign in cc for his current patients in office -> waiting on list from him
 	- get feedback on the template
+- need him to finalize teh emails in the email chain

 Put the links in